ksr/YACC1-2020/README.md

 		PCB designs, there are two different subdirectories:
 			Production: These are the latest fully functioning designs, most likely currently in use Working - Underdevelopment: These are the newest versions of the boards in design

+### Photos & Videos:
+		Some sharable files

+### Presentations:
+		Presentations related to the YACC1-2020 project

+### Software:
+		All software related to the project, see subdirectory for more information